 Gretchen Bender (1951-2004) was a pioneering artist who worked across video, sculpture, computer graphics, photography, print and installation to interrogate the accelerated age of mass media.
 Moving to New York in 1978, Bender quickly fell in with the Post-Pictures Generation scene, centered around the artist-run gallery Nature Morte, as well as a milieu of artist and performers connected to The Kitchen.
 She befriended and collaborated with such figures as artists Robert Longo and Cindy Sherman, the choreographers Bill T. Jones and Arnie Zane, and musicians Stuart Argabright and Vernon Reid.
 Building upon techniques developed in her years running a feminist-Marxist screen-printing collective in Washington, D.C., Bender’s early two-dimensional work, made in New York, abstracted and juxtaposed images appropriated from across the visual spectrum: from other artists, the news cycle, and corporate and military advertising.
 The effect was a disturbing barrage that spoke to the accelerating power of the image in the coming digital age.

-“Gretchen Bender was the most radical, and perhaps the least known, of the Pictures Generation artists.
-Her engagements with moving images, the technologies of television, digital graphics, and other popular formats remain urgent and fresh, yet contemporary viewers have only had rare opportunities to see her works installed,” says Cay Sophie Rabinowitz, Manager of the Estate of Gretchen Bender.
+“Gretchen Bender was one of the most radical, and perhaps the least known, artists of her generation.
+Her engagements with moving images, the technologies of television, digital graphics, and other popular formats remain urgent and fresh, yet contemporary viewers have only had rare opportunities to see her works installed,” says Cay Sophie Rabinowitz, Representative of the Gretchen Bender Estate.
 “This retrospective, the first in nearly thirty years, presents Bender’s oeuvre as a whole.
 In particular the study and inclusion of archival material, and the careful restoration of certain media components have been vital to making this exhibition of Gretchen Bender’s work an exemplary accomplishment.”

 “Gretchen was a brave and uncompromising artist whose prophetic body of work feels like an urgent message from the past, yet somehow impossibly contemporary,” says Max Wolf, Chief Curator of Red Bull Arts New York.
 “With our program in its 5th year, it is an honor to be entrusted by the Estate of Gretchen Bender to organize this survey, which aims to shed light on her work’s historical significance, and establish a better understanding of her impact as an artist today.”